Information and resources for SUNY Geneseo students during the COVID-19 pandemic.

 Learning that someone we know has tested positive can create anxiety and worry.
 Anyone who is a contact of a contact—i.e., someone who had no direct contact with the positive individual—is not in need of quarantine.

 Symptoms can develop up to 14 days from exposure, so if you are a contact you will be informed directly by DOH and expected to quarantine for 14 days.
 Testing too soon will not give an accurate picture if you have contracted the virus.

 It is imperative that anyone who is experiencing symptoms call the Health Office at 585-245-5736 to expedite DOH contact tracing.
 If you are a roommate or suitemate of a positive individual, DOH will notify us and we will provide you with testing at the optimum time.

-Residential and off-campus students are strongly discouraged from traveling away from Geneseo for any reason unless it is an emergency.
+Residential and local off-campus students are strongly discouraged from traveling away from Geneseo for any reason unless it is an emergency.

 Students Commuting from Home

 Students commuting to campus from their permanent home address who are engaged with in-person or hybrid classes are expected to limit travel or activity that would raise their level of exposure.

 Carpooling and Ride Sharing